mitogen-hq/mitogen/docs/ansible.rst

 execute every module.
 While this works well, it violates an unwritten assumption regarding Ansible modules, and so it is possible a buggy module could cause a run to fail, or for unrelated modules to interact with each other due to bad hygiene.
-Mitigations will be added as necessary if problems of this sort ever actually manfest.
+Mitigations (such as forking) will be added as necessary if problems of this sort ever actually manfest.

 Patches
 ~~~~~~~